ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 .. _GFDx Ethiopia Dashboard: https://fortificationdata.org/country-fortification-dashboard/?alpha3_code=ETH&lang=en

-For all the locations other than Ethiopia, use a Beta distribution with mean equal to the central estimate, and variance equal to the variance of a normal distribution with the same mean and 95% confidence interval.
+**For all the locations other than Ethiopia**, use a Beta distribution with mean equal to the central estimate, and variance equal to the variance of a normal distribution with the same mean and 95% confidence interval.

 .. todo::

-  Describe how to get the correct Beta distribution.
+  Show how to get the correct Beta distribution.
+Maybe even include some graphs.

 To ensure that :math:`a<b<c` for each country, sample :math:`a`, :math:`b`, and :math:`c` so that they all have the same `percentile rank